 Example 1.
-During December 1995, you received \$300 in tips.
-On January 10, 1996, you reported the tips to your employer.
-Your December 1995 tips will be treated as paid to you in January 1996, the time you made the report to your employer.
-You must report the \$300 on your 1996 income tax return.
+During December of last year, you received \$300 in tips.
+On January 10 of this year, you reported the tips to your employer.
+Your December tips will be treated as paid to you in January, the time you made the report to your employer.
+You must report the \$300 on this year's income tax return.

 Example 2.
-If during December 1995 your tips were only \$18, you would not have to make a report to your employer.
-In this case, your tips are treated as paid in December 1995, the time you actually received them.
-You must report the \$18 on your 1995 income tax return.
+If during December of last year your tips were only \$18, you would not have to make a report to your employer.
+In this case, your tips are treated as paid in December of last year, the time you actually received them.
+You must report the \$18 on this year's income tax return.